An interactive open online course on computational social scienceFind out more about the project and explore the course and its modules

 About the project

-Visit the digital education platform FutureLearn and start improving your computational social science skills right away.
-You will find a comprehensive course combining course videos, interactive exercises, article steps and quizzes.
-A link to the complete interactive course will be available by the end of 2021.
+If you want to learn, visit the digital education platform FutureLearn and start improving your computational social science skills right away.
+You will find a couple of short comprehensive course modules combining short videos, interactive exercises, article steps and quizzes.
+You can find short descriptions and trailers of the courses below.

 We are creating this MOOC for learners of social sciences who often experience high levels of anxiety when it comes to mathematics, computers, formal modelling and have no knowledge of advanced algebra, mathematical analysis or programming.
 Throughout our years of experience in teaching computational methods to social science students in the University of Warsaw and Groningen, we developed a number of didactical approaches that help us to familiarize students with computational methods.
 And from our own experience, we can say: these methods are accessible, especially if approached from the story side rather than from the mathematical formula side.
 Now, in cooperation with Alexander von Humboldt Institute for Internet and Society and its expertise on current trends in online education and promoting new ideas, we are preparing materials that will be available for all those interested in learning or teaching computational models at introductory level.

 To see all ACTISS NetLogo models click here

 NetLogo is a multi-agent programmable modeling environment.
 It is used by many hundreds of thousands of students, teachers, and researchers worldwide.

 University of Groningen